Find out more

 Frequently asked questions

-What is a living donor?
+Who is a living kidney donor?

 Why is living kidney donation especially important for Black people?

-Due to the low number of Black people on the donor register, Black kidney patients can spend on average 3-4 years on dialysis while waiting for a deceased donor.
-With a living donor transplant, your loved-one can avoid needing dialysis treatment entirely.Â
+Due to the low number of Black people on the organ donor register, Black kidney patients can spend on average 3-5 years on dialysis while waiting for a suitable deceased donor.
+With a living donor transplant, a loved-one, family member or friend can avoid dialysis entirely.

 What if I need my kidney in the future?

-Before you can become a donor, you will have several medical tests, these tests are to ensure that in the future you are not at risk of developing kidney disease.Â
+Before you can become a living donor, you have several medical tests and a thorough evaluation.
+These tests are to ensure that you are not at significant risk in the future of developing kidney disease.

 Can I be a donor if I haven’t had children yet?

 Yes, many women have had children after donating a kidney without any impact on the pregnancy because they’ve donated a kidney.
-For most women donating a kidney will not cause additional risk during pregnancy or childbirth.Â
+For most women donating a kidney will not cause additional risk during pregnancy or childbirth.

 How long will it take to recover?